-When your 4 year old comes to you with his big brown eyes and says with much excitement, “How did I get here?”
+When my 4 year old came to me with his big brown eyes and asked with much excitement, “How did I get here?”

-Most likely he’s not asking you to give him the full fledge talk about sexual intimacy and reproduction.
-But our kids start asking because they are curious about relationships.
+Here’s the thing most likely your child is not asking you to give him the full-fledge talk about sexual intimacy and reproduction.
+But your child may be asking because they are curious about their bodies or they heard something somewhere.

-At this age, it’s more about setting a foundation of openness and communication and creating an atmosphere where your kids know they can come to you with anything.
+At this age, these conversations are more about setting a foundation of openness and communication and creating an atmosphere where your kids know they can come to you with anything than giving them a full breakdown of sexual intimacy.

 So, in the future when your child is curious about the word he heard during recess he will know he can come to YOU instead of going to his friend.
 Or worse going to the internet and searching the word “dick” only to find more than they ever wanted to know about it.